Jake-aleman/basic-js-project-template/README.md

 ###If Else
-Block of code designed to perform a particular task
+Used to specify a block of code to be executed if a condition is true

 ```javascript
 var realLife = false;